gegentsch/SpatioTemporalControlZGA/README.md

 This repository contains the R code used to analyze deep sequencing data shown in:

 *Gentsch, G.E., Owens, N.D.L, and Smith, J.C.
 (2018).
 The Spatio-Temporal Control of Zygotic Genome Activation.
-BioRxiv, xxxxxx.*
+BioRxiv 488056.*

   * [Data Availability](#data-availability)
   * [Figure Shortcuts](#figure-shortcuts)